simplisticated/zip-monster/README.md

         }
     }
 });
-placesFurtherToNorth.length // 21404 places further to north than Palo Alto
+placesFurtherToNorth.length // 21404 places are further to north than Palo Alto
 ```

 ### Combine search parameters